koviubi56/handy-potato/hp2.md

 ```

 The PGP clear text signature MUST be signed by any of the keys within "Current PGP public key".
 The canary MUST NOT be repeated for every single PGP key.

+Please note, that this canary is OPTIONAL.
+If you choose to include it, then you MUST include everything, and if you choose to not include it, then you MUST NOT include anything about the canary stated above.

 ### Revoked keys